Romney Institute Alumni Board

 - Spending time with his children

 Clayton graduated from Brigham Young University’s Romney Institute of Public Management with a Master of Public Administration degree in 2008.
-Brenn also holds a Bachelor of Arts in Sociology from BYU.
-Prior to transferring to BYU, Clayton received an Associate of Science degrees from LDS Business College in General Studies and Business Management.
+Clayton also holds a Bachelor of Arts in Sociology from BYU.
+Prior to transferring to BYU, Clayton received an Associate of Science degree from LDS Business College in General Studies and Business Management.